takeshape/takeshape-starter-svelte/README.md

 # TakeShape Starter Svelte

-The following is a guide to launching a Vue 2 TakeShape project that injects Ecommerce data into your components.
+The following is a guide to launching a Svelte TakeShape project that injects Ecommerce data into your components.

 ## Instructions